sercanio/homepage/README.md

 ## Adding Content

 ### Headings
-All headings should start with 3 three #'s.
-The '###' is top level of heading inside body of the MDX document.
-Because, site title has already h1 element, document title is h2 and rest of the text context should have at least h3 level heading for SEO optimization.
+All headings should start with two #'s.
+The '##' is top level of heading inside body of the MDX document.
+Because, site title has already h1 element, document title is h2 and rest of the text context should have at least h2 level heading for SEO optimization.
+Do not use single #, which means h1 tag.

 ### Meta